wpXtreme/wpdk/index.md

 * **Your WordPress develop becomes easier**, thanks to the evergrowing WordPress objects that WPDK makes immediately available for you: quickly generation of plugin infrastructure, shortcodes manipulation, filesystem and datetime helpers, ecc.

-* **Your WordPress develop becomes faster**, thanks to internal structure of WPDK: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the OO pattern of WPDK allows smart intellisense, and doxygen internal documentation allows full and direct help inline during develop.
+* **Your WordPress develop becomes faster**, thanks to internal structure of WPDK: using your preferred IDE ( PHPStorm, Eclipse, Netbeans, ecc. ), the OO pattern of WPDK allows smart intellisense, and internal documentation written in PHPDoc format allows full and direct help inline during develop.

 * **Your WordPress develop becomes enjoyable**, thanks to the improving of WordPress UI, that makes pleasant the user experience of your WordPress creations.

-* **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you load, parse and execute only the PHP source code necessary to the HTTP request incoming from client. *Any other not necessary PHP source code is simply not loaded at all*.
+* **Your WordPress creations become up to 50% faster**, thanks to the WPDK internal autoloading infrastructure: you can load, parse and execute only the PHP source code necessary to fulfil the HTTP request incoming from client. *Any other WPDK PHP source code that is not involved in the HTTP transaction is simply not loaded at all*.

 @page page_overview Overview

-These are the main rules to follow in order to write a WordPress plugin/theme compatible with the WPDK.
+Developing WordPress plugins and themes in a productive, easy and enjoyable form is one of the goals of every WordPress developer.

+For this reason, wpXtreme team has created *a PHP framework* that makes this goal more easy to achieve.
+This framework is called **WPDK**, an acronym for *WordPress Development Kit*.
+It is substantially a collection of objects expressly created to allow developer to focus the idea, instead of the environment in which the idea has to be manifested.

+WPDK encapsulates many aspects of developing a WordPress plugin or theme, and automatically performs tasks that in general are always demanded to a developer.
+For example, in creating the main object that contains the basic infrastructure of your plugin, you can simply extends the WPDKWordPressPlugin object, and with this simple action you will have a great series of advantages, including:

+* The immediate availability of your plugin data, like name, version and textdomain.
+* The immediate availability of useful paths related to your plugin, like the plugin folder, the plugin main file name, the css and javascript folders, ecc.
+* The automatic creation of hooks to WordPress filters related to activation, loading and deactivation of the plugin.
+* A clear flow distinction between code executed in WordPress admin area, and WordPress front end.
+In this way, you can quickly and easily insert your code in the right place, thus increasing readability, and plugin performance.

+But you have also a great number of useful extensions for your develop: an enhanced database handling, an infrastructure to handle plugin specific configuration, many helpers on array, date and time, crypting, a powerful and dynamic way to create HTML forms and sections for a better user experience, and so on.

+You can get all documentation you need about WPDK framework through your PHP IDE ( all code is documented in PHPDoc format compatible with the Doxygen tool ), or navigating this documentation.

 @page            page_getting_started Getting Started